willy-wagtail/raspberrypi-pihole/README.md

 Put the micro-SD card into the Raspberry Pi and then power it on.

-Wait a little for it to start up, then use your router or another network analyser tool (like Fing app) to find the IP address of the Raspberry Pi.
+Wait a little for it to start up, then either [use your router](https://www.raspberrypi.com/documentation/computers/remote-access.html#ip-address) or use any other means to find the IP address of the Raspberry Pi on your local network.
 Then ssh into it by running this command `ssh <username>@<IP address>`.

 ### Correctly shutting down the Raspberry Pi